 Capital expenditures of NCM LLC have typically been capitalized software upgrades for our DCS and advertising proposal and inventory management and audience targeting and data management systems being developed primarily by our programmers and outside consultants, equipment required for our NOC and content production and post-production facilities, office leasehold improvements, desktop equipment for use by our employees, and in certain cases, the costs necessary to digitize all or a portion of a network affiliate's theatres when they are added to our network.
 Capital expenditures for the year ended December 31, 2015 were \$13.0 million (including \$1.1 million associated with network affiliate additions) compared to \$8.8 million (including \$1.6 million associated with network affiliate additions) for the 2014 period.
 The capital expenditures have typically been satisfied through cash flow from operations.
-All capital expenditures related to the DCN within NCM LLC's founding members' theatres have been made by NCM LLC's founding members under the ESAs.
-We expect they will continue to be made by NCM LLC's founding members in accordance with the ESAs.
+All capital expenditures related to the DCN within NCM LLC's founding members' theatres have been made by NCM LLC's founding members in accordance with the ESAs.